I Love You (Axwell & Ingrosso song)

 "I Love You" is a song by Swedish dance music duo Axwell & Ingrosso featuring American rapper Kid Ink and also features uncredited vocals from Madison Love, who is also one of the co-writers of the song.
-The song was released on 10 February 2017 as the eighth single from their debut studio album More Than You Know.
+The song was released on 10 February 2017.
 The song samples the 1997 song "Bitter Sweet Symphony" by the Verve.

 Music video

 The music video was released on 8 March 2017 and directed by Colin Tilley.